geogardenclub/geogardenclub.github.io/docs/user-guide/outcomes.md

 <img width="300" src="/img/user-guide/outcomes-create-outcome.png"/>

-Specify the Crop, Variety, Bed, and Planting Start Date, at which point the Outcome sliders will appear.
+Specify the Crop, Variety, Bed, and Planting Date, at which point the Outcome sliders will appear.
 If there are previously recorded Outcome values, the sliders will be set to them:

 <img width="300" src="/img/user-guide/outcomes-create-outcome-2.png"/>